Set up webhooks

 Your webhook handler may also return a 5xx code in case of temporary issues on your server.

-If a response was not received for the Successful payment of the order and Order cancellation webhooks or if a response with a 5xx code was received, the webhooks are resent according to the following schedule:
+If the Xsolla server doesn’t receive a response to the Successful payment for order and Order cancellation webhooks or receives a response with a 5xx code, the webhooks are resent according to the following schedule:

 • 2 attempts with a 5-minute interval